ZackDibe/hiragana-katakana-prompt/README.md

 `$(hirakata hiragana)`

-Only select an Hiragana characters
+Only select an Hiragana character

 ### katakana

 `$(hirakata katakana)`

-Only select a Katakana characters
+Only select a Katakana character

 ## TO-DO